ericmburgess/maruchamp/README.md

 Language: Python

 I've rewritten about 90% of Maru's code.
 This version is close to what I submitted for Season 1 weekend 1 (but a little worse because I'm in the middle of tweaking stuff).
 It uses a "utility AI" to choose what to do from moment to moment.
+This is a well-known approach to game AI and you can google lots of information on it.
+I think it has great potential for Rocket League AI, since the game situation is so fluid and continuous, rather than the kind of discrete states and actions that many other games have.

 My intent is that the `ramen` and `vitamins` packages should be useful for anyone else who wants to make a Python bot.
 Everything in there is general-purpose, and all the MaruChamp-specific stuff is under `maruchamp`.
 I'm working on documentation for `ramen` and `vitamins` and I'm planning to make a tutorial for using them to create a basic utility AI bot.